zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-asnotracking.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EntityFramework AsNoTracking - Why do I need to know this?
+# How to Use AsNoTracking in Entity Framework to Avoid Unintentional Changes

 This week I came across a problem with a client that is very common and causes a lot of drawbacks since it involves various concepts of how EF works.